 The Acworth Police Department consists of over 60 sworn and un-sworn personnel.
 Wayne Dennard is the Chief of the Acworth Police Department.
 The City of Acworth also has its own jail which houses inmates charged with minor offenses.
 The jail is overseen by Lt.
 Kenneth King.
 The average population of the jail is 24 inmates with a maximum capacity of 41 inmates.
 In 2014 the Acworth Police Department issued 6081 citations, 4904 warnings, handled 883 accident reports, and 93 accidents with injuries.
 In 2014 a program of targeted traffic enforcement was implemented to patrol in enforce traffic laws.

-If you are charged with a traffic offense, a misdemeanor or a violation of a municipal ordinance please call 770-771-5097 and ask to speak to one of the attorneys at Smith, Schnatmeier, Dettmering, Collins, Reeves, Hobson & Hobson, LLP for assistance with your case.
+If you are charged with a traffic offense, a misdemeanor or a violation of a municipal ordinance please call 770-771-5097 and ask to speak to one of the attorneys at Smith, Schnatmeier, Dettmering, & Reeves, LLP for assistance with your case.
 We are frequent advocates in the Acworth Municipal Court and we are more than willing to speak with you in order to discuss your case and explain your legal options.